Lift Your Skinny Fists like Antennas to Heaven

 Lift Your Skinny Fists like Antennas to Heaven (Note: Also written Levez Vos Skinny Fists comme Antennas to Heaven and Lift Yr.
 Skinny Fists like Antennas to Heaven! on physical releases, often shortened to Lift Your Skinny Fists or its initials (LYSFLATH).) is the second studio album by Canadian post-rock band Godspeed You!
 Black Emperor, released as a double album on 9 October 2000 on vinyl by Constellation and on CD by Kranky.
-The album consists of four 20-minute songs divided into subsections, usually consisting of instrumental crescendos, with occasional use of field recordings.
+The album consists of four 20-minute songs divided into subsections or movements, usually consisting of instrumental crescendos, with occasional use of field recordings.
 Though the band's output is politically-motivated, the overall tone is more hopeful than their prior work.
 Recording was conducted in February 2000 in Chemical Sound Studios, Toronto, and was derived from the band's live performances and guitarist Efrim Menuck's experience in film-making studies.

 Packaging contains liner notes dedicating the album to prisoners, a diagram illustrating each of the subsection's sound, and William Schaff's artwork from the zine Notes to a Friend; Silently Listening No. 2.
 The album has received critical acclaim, with many critics finding the composition to be beautiful and sprawling, though comparisons to the band's prior discography were mixed.
 It has been listed on multiple year-end and decade-end lists.